 , through the Colorado River Indian Reservation, and south (unpaved) to Cibola

 , the town makes a good base from which to explore the western deserts, popular areas including Kofa National Wildlife Refuge

 , 50 miles south along US 95.

 Ehrenberg has few facilities apart from the travel center, motel and restaurant beside the interstate exit; the town itself is just to the north, and includes a large RV site overlooking the river, a small number of private residences, and another restaurant.

-Please refer to the disclosure notice for information about the affiliate (commissionable) links on this page.
+for information about the affiliate (commissionable) links on this page.